raheekhandigitalai/Parallel-Appium-Scripts-Execution-using-Jenkins/README.md

 }
 ```

 In the Build Stage, I am using Maven commands to run the Appium Scripts.
 Depending on if the Tests are ran from a Unix based platform or Windows, I've put in a conditional statement to run according to the platform.
+This will trigger tests from the GitHub Repository.

 ------